Telmate/proxmox-api-go/docs/config-examples/README.md

 ## Cloud init

+The cloud init format should follow the following schema :

 - `username` - User name to change ssh keys and password for instead of the image’s configured default user.
 - `userpassword` - Password to assign the user.
 - `cicustom` - Specify custom files to replace the automatically generated ones at start, as JSON object of: